Biodiversity Net Gain FAQs - Frequently Asked Questions

 • Good practice would be to illustrate BNG contributions derived from the above using a separate accounting line for transparency reasons.
 It is intended for this to be required in the biodiversity gain plan.
 Further details on this will be provided in the forthcoming BNG consultation.

 So, habitats created for, and fulfilling the minimum requirements of, District Level Licensing for Great Crested Newts (DLL) could never get a project beyond a point of no net loss.
-The contribution to BNG through measures required as part of DLL is capped at a point equivalent to no net loss irrespective of the actual delivery outcome, as measured by the Biodiversity Metric 4.
+The contribution to BNG through measures required as part of DLL is capped at a point equivalent to no net loss irrespective of the actual delivery outcome, as measured by the Biodiversity Metric.
 To achieve the required biodiversity unit uplift beyond no net loss to meet the BNG requirement, there must be habitat provision or enhancement beyond the minimum requirements of DLL.

 Can off-site BNG be used to enhance SSSIs?

 Government will be providing guidance on the circumstances in which statutory protected sites can be enhanced for BNG and will keep this position under review through policy evaluation.
+Govt advice (as far as it goes) has been published here Sell biodiversity units as a land manager (www.gov.uk) and says:

-The current Natural England position on this is:
+The current Natural England position is:

 Are there other registers with details of enhancements being delivered for carbon/corporate credits so we know what is a BNG enhancement above other credits?